-The proposal for the site is to demolish the existing house and then build a new detached house and garage.
-The proposed scheme requires the removal of a small number of trees, which will not significantly impact the local or wider landscape.
-The development presents an excellent opportunity to plant some new trees, to enhance the site and local area for the future.
+The proposal for the site is to demolish the existing house and then construct new detached dwelling on a similar footprint.
+The existing access will be reused for the new development.
+The proposed scheme requires the removal of a small number of relatively insignificant trees and shrubs, which will not significantly impact the local or wider landscape.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.